Yersiniosis

 Most commonly associated with the "Hagerman" strain (Serotype O1, Biotype 1)

-• Red/bleeding mouth — bleeding under the skin around the mouth, gums, and throat ScienceDirect
+• Red/bleeding mouth — bleeding under the skin around the mouth, gums, and throat 3

-• Pop-eye (exophthalmia) — bulging eyes, often with blood spots inside the eye Carson, 2008
+• Pop-eye (exophthalmia) — bulging eyes, often with blood spots inside the eye 1

-• Bleeding fins — reddened, congested fins Fish Site, 2018
+• Bleeding fins — reddened, congested fins 4

 • Pale gills and swollen vent (anus)

-• Internal bleeding — small haemorrhages on the liver, pancreas, swim bladder, and muscles ScienceDirect
+• Internal bleeding — small haemorrhages on the liver, pancreas, swim bladder, and muscles 3

-• Inflamed intestine — reddened lower gut with a build-up of thick yellow fluid PubMed
+• Inflamed intestine — reddened lower gut with a build-up of opaque yellow fluid 3

 Atlantic Salmon and Chinook Salmon — Milder/Atypical Form